LinkNinja/RogueliteCoopPrototype/README.md

 # RogueliteCoopPrototype

 A multiplayer roguelite prototype built in Unity 6 (URP) using Photon Fusion 2.0.
-This project is part of a portfolio piece focused on modular architecture, scalable systems, and clean multiplayer implementation.
+I am creating this project as part of a portfolio piece with my focus on modular architecture, scalable systems, and clean multiplayer implementation.

 ---